Places to Visit

 Long exposure to asbestos can cause lung disease and cancer, but there is no known health effect from short-term exposure.

 The most common exposure is breathing air in workplaces where asbestos products are made.
-Long term exposure through breathing lease leads to a disease called asbestosis—development of scar-like tissue in the lungs and the membrane that surrounds the lung.
+Long term exposure through breathing leads to a disease called asbestosis—development of scar-like tissue in the lungs and the membrane that surrounds the lung.

 EPA MCL for asbestos in water is 7,000,000 fibers per liter.
 [This is not an ideal figure, but EPA concedes that it is difficult for water suppliers to remove asbestos below that level with present technology.]
 OSHA also has regulations for asbestos fibers in the air at workplaces.